 Whether you qualify for a grant or not, if your schedule allows, there’s always that old fallback — getting a part-time job while you’re in uni to help pay some of your school fees.

-Do enquire if your university offers a work-study scheme like NUS does.
+Do enquire if your university offers a work-study scheme like NUS or NTU do.
 You might not even have to leave campus to find a part-time job!

-Being a private tutor is one of the best-paying jobs you can get as an undergrad, but if you’re not keen on forcing someone’s brat to do his homework, there are other options to consider, from these high-paying freelance jobs to the more common low-barrier part-time gigs.
-You can even check out these unusual ways to make a bit of cash (dog walker, anyone?).
+Being a private tutor is one of the best-paying jobs you can get as an undergrad.
+But if you’re not keen on forcing someone’s brat to do his homework, there are other options to consider, from advertising yourself as a freelancer on Fiverr to the more common low-barrier part-time gigs at F&B establishments and retail stores.
+Plus, it’s 2024.
+Don’t write off more unusual ways to make a bit of cash too—dog walker, anyone?

 As long as it doesn’t detract from your studies, working part-time as a student can give you a head start over your peers in terms of real life working experience, which is valuable in and of itself.